 - Preheat your oven to 350.
 Prep 4 - 8 inch cake pans with baking spray, and set aside.

-- Remove the cakes from the oven and let cool for 10 minutes, and then remove from the pans to cook completely.
+- Remove the cakes from the oven and let cool for 10 minutes, and then remove them from the pans to cool completely.